Viscosity is one of the most critical properties of engine oil.

 For the most part, no.

 The same motor oil viscosity can exist in conventional oil, synthetic blend, or full synthetic oil types.
-They’ll contain additives like viscosity index improvers, friction modifiers, anti-wear additives, and more to provide efficient engine protection and performance.
+They’ll contain additives like a viscosity index improver (viscosity modifier), friction modifiers, anti-wear additives, and more to provide efficient engine protection and performance.

 However, very low viscosity winter-grade oils like 0W-20 or 0W-30 only come as a synthetic blend or full synthetic oil.

 Conventional oil is only refined from crude oil and contains many impurities.
 Synthetic base oil is chemically engineered to create uniformly-shaped molecules with fewer impurities.
-This allows synthetic oil to flow at a much lower temperature.
+This allows synthetic base oil to flow at a much lower temperature than a conventional crude oil base.

-The best place to find the right viscosity is your vehicle owner’s manual.
+The best place to find the correct oil viscosity is your vehicle owner’s manual.
 The manual may recommend different oil grades depending on where the car is driven, as the climate is an important selection factor.

 And if you need help with an oil change, you can always get hold of RepairSmith!